kyverno/kyverno/charts/kyverno/README.md

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.

+- Image tags are now validated and must be strings, if you use image tags in the `1.35` form please add quotes around the tag value.

 ## Uninstalling the Chart

 To uninstall/delete the `kyverno` deployment: